Fydcoin/Masternode_Script/README.md

 ./mninstall.sh
 ```

+## Step 2

 When prompted to Enter your FYDCoin Masternode GEN Key.

 Paster your Masternode GEN Key and press enter

+# Verify node status

-Wait till Node is fully Synced with blockchain.
-For check enter below command.
+Wait until your masternode is fully Synced with blockchain.
+You can check this with the command below

 ```sh
 fyd-cli getinfo
 ```

-When Node Fully Synced enter below command for check masternode status.
+When your masternode is fully synced enter the command below to verify your masternode status.

 ```sh
 fyd-cli masternode status